 To comply with State regulations, the Village of Middleport, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
-We are proud to report that in 2021 our system did not violate a maximum contaminant level.
+We are proud to report that in 2024 our system did not violate a maximum contaminant level.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

 If you have any questions about this report or concerning your drinking water, please contact Village Coordinator, Bryan Bobbitt, at (716) 735-3303 ext.
-301.We want you to be informed about your drinking water.
+301. We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled monthly Board of Trustees meetings.
-The meetings are held the third Monday of the month at 7:00 p.m. at the Village Hall with the exception of January, February, and June.
-The June meeting is held on the Tuesday following the federal holiday.
-The January and February meetings are held on Wednesday following the federal holiday that falls on Monday of those months.
+The meetings are held the third Wednesday of the month at 6:00 p.m. at the Village Hall with the exception of March this fiscal year.
+The March meeting will be held on Monday, March 16th, 2026, due to the Village election being held on Wednesday, March 18, 2026.